-While potential therapeutics should be made available in an accelerated manner to those that want to try them in life-threatening or life-altering situations (Right to Try), the lessons of the COVID pandemic show that reducing regulatory standards for the approval of novel products still in an experimental phase carries considerable and even fatal safety risks, especially when the potential of severe side effects is being censored by governments and private stakeholders financially invested in said products.
-An added concern relates to the fact that governments invested in little understood, fast-tracked experimental mRNA COVID products approved for emergency use sought to mandate their uptake, utilizing systematic coercion and propaganda.
+While potential therapeutics should be made available in an accelerated manner to those that want to try them in life-threatening or life-altering situations (Right to Try), the lessons of the COVID pandemic show that reducing regulatory standards for the regular approval of novel products still in an experimental phase carries considerable and even fatal safety risks, especially when the potential of severe side effects is being censored by governments and private stakeholders financially invested in said products.
+An added concern relates to the fact that governments - invested in little understood, fast-tracked experimental mRNA COVID products approved for emergency use - sought to mandate their uptake and override the informed consent process, utilizing systematic coercion and propaganda.
 Ensuing political pathologies directed at individuals that did not agree to be injected were pronounced.
-Today, world-renowned physicians and scientists are calling for the mRNA COVID products to be pulled from the market due to extensive safety concerns and lack of efficacy against transmission.
+Today, world-renowned physicians and scientists are calling for the mRNA COVID products to be pulled from the market due to safety concerns and lack of efficacy against transmission.

 Generally, it is advisable to enshrine an individual Right to Try with regards to novel therapeutics, while at the same time preventing the undermining of prudent regulatory requirements when it comes to wider approval.
+Further, it needs to be prohibited via national and international law to mandate the uptake of any medical product and to attempt to coerce people that do not consent into doing so.